 For initial Spanish bilingual assessments, the psychologist or speech-language pathologist from the Bilingual Assessment Team assigned to each case will be completing all pertinent testing (e.g., cognitive, adaptive, articulation, language) including the educational.
 For re-evaluations, a bilingual educational assessment is only required if the student has received Spanish language instruction for at least 3 years and if it is suspected that there is a discrepancy between academic skills in both languages.
-If there is a special education teacher at the school who are also fluent in the student's native language, and the school has bilingual educational assessment materials, the special education teacher should complete the assessments.
+If there is a special education teacher at the school who are also fluent in the student's native language, and the school has bilingual educational assessments.
 This course of action should be noted on the Bilingual Assessment Justification Form.